 Plastics are everywhere.
-This fast-moving industry based on innovation and new markets faces new challenges such as energy efficient processes and bioplastics manufacturing.
+This fast-moving industry based on innovation and new markets faces new challenges such as energy efficient processes, bioplastics manufacturing and the environmental impact of plastics.
 This industry looks for talents to adapt to these new trends.
 Our Processes and Polymers program offers skills for the petrochemical and polymer industry, in a multicultural environment: a recognized Master program where you will embrace a sector where innovation knows no bounds!

 The key points of the program

 Program & planning